Saturday, December 29, 2018

 Late past twilight, when it was already dark, I woke to pee.
 There were no lights on in the house.
 Who needs lights?
 It is a short trip down the hallway to the toilet and then back to the guest bed.

 I slumped through the door of my space of convalescence, ready to get back to bed, I threw myself back onto the pillow - eventually.
-What I had not counted on in my fevered half-conscience state in a somewhat unfamiliar space was that in the short trajectory between where my feet were beside the bed and the fall-line trajectory I casually calculated to place my head back on my sick pillow; there happened to be a bureau placed next to the bed.
+What I had not counted on in my fevered half-conscience state in a somewhat unfamiliar space was that in the short trajectory between where my feet were planted beside the bed and the fall-line trajectory which I'd casually calculated to place my head back on my sick pillow; there happened to be a bureau placed next to the bed.
 It was dark, I think my eyes were closed, and when I dropped to where the pillow was, I was intercepted by that bureau, which has a sharp right-angle corner between where my head was and where my head was headed.
 In an instance I was reminded of the furniture placement inside the dark guest room.

 Ouch.
 I wished I had not done that.